• Skip to primary navigation

 Vegetarians can be divided into three fairly distinct groups.

-Lacto-ovo vegetarians eat dairy products and eggs, lacto-vegetarians eat dairy products, but not eggs, and finally, ovo-vegetarians eat eggs, but not dairy products.
+Lacto-Ovo vegetarians eat dairy products and eggs, Lacto-vegetarians eat dairy products, but not eggs, and finally, Ovo-vegetarians eat eggs, but not dairy products.

 Those who eat seafood (including fish) but no other meat are known as pescatarians.